niks3089/tech-blog/content/posts/arc-vs-lifetime.md

 ## C++ Tangent

-I like C++ (17 and above only) and often make comparisons between C++ features and Rust to understand systems better.
+I like C++ (17 and above only) and often make comparisons between C++ features and Rust to understand the concepts better.
 While Rust's `Arc` and lifetimes have parallels in C++, there's no direct equivalent to Rust's lifetimes, and this is partly due to how C++ handles memory management.

 ### `Arc` in Rust vs. `std::shared_ptr` in C++